 Unlike the suburban transit providers, Metro Transit-as a division of the Met Council-is not governed by elected representatives from the communities it serves.
 However, customers can comment on Metro Transit services through its Web site or customer relations department.
-In addition, Metro Transit conducts "sector studies," which examine the transit needs of communities in various portions, or "sectors," of the Metro Transit service area.
-These studies help Metro Transit redesign services in the sectors as needed.
+In addition, Metro Transit conducts "sector studies," which examine the transit needs of communities in various

+All suburban transit providers are governed by organizations that consist at least partly of local elected officials. portions, or "sectors," of the Metro Transit service area.13 These studies help Metro Transit redesign services in the sectors as needed.
 Metro Transit staff told us that the agency has done outreach to local communities as part of these studies, and they hope to eventually conduct outreach in every city in Metro Transit's service area.